ircv3/ircv3-specifications/extensions/chathistory-3.3.md

 If no `chathistory` exists to return, the server should return the appropriate error code. `ACCESS_DENIED` should be sent if the user requests content they do not have permission to view.

 ### Examples
-The examples below are written with `draft/msgid` tags included.
-This tag is recommended.
+The examples below are written with `draft/msgid` and `draft/label` tags included.
+These tags are recommended.

 #### Begin
     @draft/label=ID :irc.host BATCH +ID chathistory target